 No matter your age, it is important to take part in sport and fitness activities on a regular basis.
-Of course, it becomes increasingly important to stay active in our older years in order to remain fit and healthy.
+Of course, it becomes more important to stay active in our older years in order to stay fit and healthy.

 The NHS reports that a lot of adults over the age of 65 spend around 10 hours a day either sitting or laying down.
 This lack of activity is causing serious health problems for many older people.
 A lack of activity can cause reduced mobility, leading to aches and pains when doing simple things such as walking to the shops.
 On the other hand, people who remain active have a lower risk of heart disease, strokes, type 2 diabetes and dementia.

 In today's article, we will firstly look at the official sport and fitness guidelines from the NHS.
 Later, we'll list our top 7 sport and fitness activities for older people.

 If you're interested in picking up a new hobby, please take a look at our in-depth guide.

 According to the NHS, adults over 65 should aim to be physically active every day.
 You can find the official guidance for adults between 19 and 64 here, but we'll be focusing on older adults for now.

 "Any activity is better than none.
 The more you do the better, even if it's just light activity."

 The NHS recommends a combination of activities for optimum health and fitness.
 At least 2 days a week, older people should focus on activities that improve strength, balance, and flexibility.
 Throughout the rest of the week, you should do at least 150 minutes of moderate intensity activity.
 If you already lead an active lifestyle, you can do 75 minutes of vigorous intensity exercise instead, or a combination of moderate and vigorous exercise.

 Regardless of your level of fitness, everyone should try to reduce the time they spend sitting or lying down.